Powerball jackpot: Here’s where the most winning tickets have been sold - NewsBreak

 Powerball has been played since 1992.
 At the time, there were 14 participating states , as well as the District of Columbia.
 Since then, 30 more states have joined the game.
 Wyoming is the newest member after it began selling Powerball and Mega Millions in 2014.

 Puerto Rico and the U.S. Virgin Islands also participate in Powerball.
-There are five states that don’t: Alabama, Alaska, Hawaii, Nevada and Utah.Here’s the best dive bar in West Virginia along with every state, according to Yelp
+There are five states that don’t: Alabama, Alaska, Hawaii, Nevada and Utah.The best dive bar in every state, according to Yelp

 For only the second time in the game’s 30-year history, the Powerball jackpot has reached $1 billion .
 Ahead of Monday’s drawing, the jackpot is expected to be the fifth-largest lottery jackpot in U.S. history.